driysf/DMPPT-CPS/README.md

 1/Execute the Python script sim.py to lunch the simulation

-2/The results files will be saved on the repository with the extension .txt
+2/The result files will be saved on the current repository with the extension '.txt'

 3/Plot the results by executing the Python script plot.py